MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 Skew edges of mesh
 --------------------
 Here is an example showing the types of edge skew you can produce with *ospgrillage*.
-A version the aforementioned 28m grillage model example is given but with different parameters for its grillage object i.e. :func:`~ospgrillage.osp_grillage.OspGrillage.create_grillage`.
+A version the aforementioned 28 m grillage model example is given but with different parameters for its grillage object i.e. :func:`~ospgrillage.osp_grillage.OspGrillage.create_grillage`.
 This time we have varied span to 10 m, and edge skew angles - left edge is 42 degrees, right edge is 0 degrees (orthogonal).